Azure/azure-sdk-tools/tools/tsp-client/README.md

 TempTypeSpecFiles/
 ```

+## Per repository set up

+Each repository that intends to support `tsp-client` for generating and updating client libraries will need the following configuration files:

+### emitter-package-lock.json (Optional)

+`emitter-package-lock.json` will be used the same as a `package-lock.json`.
+The tool will run a clean npm installation before generating client libraries.
+This file allows consistent dependency trees and allows each repository to control their dependency installation.
+The file should be checked into this location: `<root of repo>/eng/emitter-package-lock.json`

+> NOTE: The tool will run `npm ci` to install dependencies, so ensure that the `emitter-package-lock.json` and `emitter-package.json` files both exist and are in sync with each other.

-### emitter-package.json
+### emitter-package.json (Required)

-This will be the package.json that gets used when `npm install` is called by this tool.
-This replaces the package.json checked into the spec repo and allows each language to fix the version of their emitter to be the same for all packages in their repo.
+`emitter-package.json` will be used the same as a `package.json` file.
+If the is no `emitter-package-lock.json` file, the tool will run `npm install` on the contents of `emitter-package.json`.
+This file allows each repository to pin the version of their emitter and other dependencies to be used when generating client libraries.
 The file should be checked into this location `<root of repo>/eng/emitter-package.json`

 Example: